isomerpages/singapore-customs-cms/_businesses/Importing Goods/import-procedures.md

 			</ul>

 <br>For minor offences under the Customs Act and the RIEA, Singapore Customs may offer to compound the offences for a sum not more than S$5,000 per offence.
-Offenders may be prosecuted if the offences committed are of a fraudulent or serious nature. <br>
+Offenders may be prosecuted if the offences committed are of a fraudulent or serious nature. <br></ul>